 How to make Tiramisu tartlets-

-- Melt chocolate over double boiler.
+- Melt chocolate over a double boiler.

 - Prepare tiramisu mascarpone cream.
 Refrigerate until ready for use.

 - Add strong coffee to a bowl.
 With a pastry brush soak tops of baskets with the coffee.

 - Dip top of the basket into the melted chocolate.